statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.2.
 The rigging of the pilot transfer arrangements and the embarkation of a pilot shall be supervised by a responsible officer having means of communication with the navigation bridge and who shall also arrange for the escort of the pilot by a safe route to and from the navigation bridge.
 Personnel engaged in rigging and operating any mechanical equipment shall be instructed in the safe procedures to be adopted and the equipment shall be tested prior to use.

 2.3.
-A pilot ladder shall be certified by the manufacturer as complying with this regulation or with an international standard acceptable to the Organization<sup> 5) Refer to the recommendations by the International Organization for Standardization, in particular publication ISO 799:2004, Ships and marine technology – Pilot ladders. </sup>.
+A pilot ladder shall be certified by the manufacturer as complying with this regulation or with an international standard acceptable to the Organization.
 Ladders shall be inspected in accordance with regulations I/6, 7 and 8.

 2.4.
 All pilot ladders used for pilot transfer shall be clearly identified with tags or other permanent marking so as to enable identification of each appliance for the purposes of survey, inspection and record keeping.
 A record shall be kept on the ship as to the date the identified ladder is placed into service and any repairs effected.